comp426-2022-spring/a99-sirius/README.md

 You can access our project in a production enviroment by clicking <a href="https://siriustodoapp.herokuapp.com/" target="blank"> here! </a>

+## Summary

+Open source task management web app, and possibily a phone version as well.
+Users will be able to login in through a username/email and passowrd, or through google authentication.
+The task managment app will consist of creating tasks, deleting tasks, pinning important tasks, adding other users to a task, allow the user to set up recurring "reminders", add other users as a friend to allow task colloberations.

 ## Deliverables
 This github repository contains the code for a simple task management web application.
 The package will take the form of a node/react package, with several dependencies needed to be installed in order to properly run the website.
 The following script command is needed in order to run the website: